 Now, go forth and conquer this weather.
 Let me know if you try these remedies and if they work as well for you as they did for me!

 Jenny Bradford is a Lagree Fitness instructor and blogger at Conscientious Confusion, a blog about living consciously.
 The blog encompasses green living, health and wellness, nutrition, essential oils, cloth diapering, natural parenting, and conscientious consumerism.
-She is also a founding member of The Green Sisterhood and contributing writer at Dallas Moms Blog.
+She is also contributing writer at Dallas Moms Blog.
 She is a wife to Christian and mom to Little Sir (October 2009) and Little Lady (February 2011).
 You can also follow Jenny on twitter, and like her on Facebook.